A Minneapolis High Net Worth Estate Planning Lawyer Will Help You With Your Advanced Needs

 You have worked hard to build your estate by paying your mortgage, contributing to a retirement plan, investing any extra you had and managing it well with the idea of leaving some of it to your beneficiaries.
 Perhaps you plan to have this money care for your spouse upon your death, or to ensure a college education or first home for your kids or grandkids.
 But without taking the time (and yes spending the money) to obtain a complete estate plan, this could all be in jeopardy.
 Your assets could be tied up in court, or distributed to someone other than your preferred beneficiaries.
-Unique Estate Law regularly assists affluent families with such sophisticated planning strategies as Limited Liability Companies or Irrevocable Life Insurance Trusts and a wide range of charitable gifting techniques to reduce Federal Estate Taxes, Gift Taxes, and Generation-Skipping Transfer Taxes.
+Unique Estate Law regularly assists affluent families with such sophisticated high net worth estate planning strategies as Limited Liability Companies or Irrevocable Life Insurance Trusts and a wide range of charitable gifting techniques to reduce Federal Estate Taxes, Gift Taxes, and Generation-Skipping Transfer Taxes.

 Minnesota Cabin Succession Planning